Pattern welding: Pattern welding in Europe

 Pattern welding dates to the first millennium BC, with Celtic, and later Germanic swords exhibiting the technique, with the Romans describing the blade patternation.

 By the 2nd and 3rd century AD, the Celts commonly used pattern welding for decoration in addition to structural reasons.
 The technique involves folding and forging alternating layers of steel into rods, then twisting the steel to form complex patterns when forged into a blade.
 By the 6th and 7th centuries, pattern welding had reached a level where thin layers of patterned steel were being overlaid onto a soft iron core, making the swords far better as the iron gave them a flexible and springy core that would take any shock from sword blows to stop the blade bending or snapping.
-Arguably the most famous group of pattern-welded Viking swords – and incidentally one of the first known examples of value being increased by the presence of a brand name – are the Ulfberht swords, of which 166 are known to exist.
-By the end of the Viking era, pattern welding fell out of use in Europe.
+By the end of the Viking Age, pattern welding fell out of use in Europe.

 In medieval swords, pattern welding was more prevalent than commonly thought.
 However, the presence of rust makes detection difficult without repolishing.

-During the Middle ages, Wootz steel was produced in India and exported globally, including to Europe.
+During the Middle Ages, Wootz steel was produced in India and exported globally, including to Europe.
 The similarities in the markings led many to believe it was the same process being used, and pattern welding was revived by European smiths who were attempting to duplicate the Damascus steel.
-While the methods used by Damascus smiths to produce their blades was lost over the centuries, recent efforts by metallurgists and bladesmiths (such as Verhoeven and Pendray) to reproduce steel with identical characteristics have yielded a process that does not involve pattern welding.
-However even these attempts have not been a huge success.
+The methods used by Indian smiths to produce their Wootz steel was lost over the centuries.